SaurabhKhade/reactjs-course-all-projects/README.md

    its my seventh project in reactsjs learning path.

    This is React app for introduction of how to handle events related to react components.
 Basically in this app 2 events which are onMouseOver and onMouseLeave are handled. in app when we drag mouse inside inner box, the background color and text changes and again when we drag mouse outside that box, it changes again which is handled by useState hook.

+8. Intro to Forms:

+   its my 8th project in reactjs learning path.

+   This is a simple react app which when clicked on give button render the value of input field next to hello heading. it is just for practice of event handling and also it is my first introduction to how to handle forms and various form attributes in reactjs.